microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 ### Long-Term Design

+We provide this design as a starting point for discussing long-term plans.

 * Don't preemptively include repair data in non-inverse ops.
 * A client that issues an undo needs access to edits and repair data as far back as the undo window extends.
   The client can either:
-    * Maintain a cache locally
+    * Maintain a cache of that data locally
     * Fetch it asynchronously from a document history server
 * The over-the-wire changeset sent by the issuer can represent repair data in the following ways:
   * Query details for peers to fetch the relevant data from the document state history service
-  * Direct references to blobs from the document state history service
+  * Direct references to blobs
   * Inlined if small enough
 * When receiving a changeset,
   peers are able to asynchronously fetch relevant repair data as part of receiving the edits